kubernetes-retired/multi-tenancy/incubator/virtualcluster/README.md

 ## Supported/Not Supported

 Virtualcluster passes most of the Kubernetes conformance tests.
-One failed test asks for supporting `subdomain` which cannot be easily done in the virtualcluster architecture.
-There are other considerations that users should be aware of:
+One failing test asks for supporting `subdomain` which cannot be easily done in the virtualcluster architecture.

+**Here are other considerations that users should be aware of:**

 - Virtualcluster follows a serverless design pattern.
 The super master node topology is not fully exposed in tenant master.
 Only the nodes that tenant Pods are running on will be shown in tenant master.
-As a result, virtualcluster does not support DaemonSet alike workloads in tenant master.
+As a result, virtualcluster does not support `DaemonSet` alike workloads in tenant master.
 In other words, the syncer controller rejects a newly created tenant Pod if its `nodename` has been set in the spec.

 - It is recommended to increase the tenant master node controller `--node-monitor-grace-period` parameter to a larger value